fbpx

 On the final day of the trip, you’ll be taken via private transfer from your hotel to Mount Pleasant Airport for your departure flight.
 On the way, be sure to keep your eyes open for red-backed hawks.
 Then you’ll board your flight back to the mainland.
 Happy travels!

-* Price based on double occupancy.
-Please note that international and domestic flights are not included in this price.
+• Price is based on double occupancy.
+Please note that international and domestic flights are not included.

 • Full board accommodation (all meals included) at Sea Lion Island.